Janus-france-ssa/janus-gitops/README.md

-After the creation you need to update the psql database using the following command
+After the creation, you need to update the psql database using the following command

 ```shell
 oc project backstage